 What Mercata does

-Signal from noise, in your context.
+Signal from noise, through your firm's lens.

 A thinking partner.
 A sparring partner.